 - The authorization for importing goods of Iranian origin (foodstuffs for human consumption, carpets, and textile floor coverings/wall hangings) remains in place.

-Benefits of Shipping Goods with DHL Express to the USA
+Benefits of Shipping to the USA with DHL Express

 Utilizing DHL Express for your shipments from Singapore to the USA continues to offer several advantages: